 DISCUSSION

 Our primary analysis suggests that QOL declined over time for both groups.
 This decline was significant at 12 and 26 weeks for the experimental group, and was significant for the control group at 26 weeks.
-However, we did not find any significant differences in QOL between the treatment and control arms of this trial at any individual time point or over the average of post-baseline QOL measures.
+However, we did not find any significant differences in QOL between the treatment and control arms of this trial at any individual time-point or over the average of post-baseline QOL measures.

 The results of the multiple imputation sensitivity analysis did not change our results with regard to QOL in the treatment versus control groups.
 However, the trend in QOL over time did appear to decline at a higher rate in the MI estimates.
 This suggests that missing observations were systematically biased towards cases with lower QOL and therefore missing not at random.
 Omitting those results appears to have biased the primary analysis estimates of QOL higher.
 Although we did not formally test for a difference between these estimates, the 95% confidence interval for the MI estimate does not overlap the unadjusted model estimate.

-The sensitivity analysis suggests that the loss of observations may have inflated the estimated QOL scores for both groups, especially in the later time points when groups have experience substantial observation loss due to death and illness.
+The sensitivity analysis suggests that the loss of observations may have inflated the estimated QOL scores for both groups, especially in the later time-points when groups have experience substantial observation loss due to death and illness.
 If one treatment group were to experience greater observation losses due to death or severe illness, we may be limited in the ability to detect differences between this group and its comparison group when only analyzing observed data.
-This potential limitation is highlighted when comparing the primary model results versus the sensitivity model results for the control group, which had a larger % of death and illness related missing observations: the control group show a steeper mean QOL decline from 12 weeks to 26 weeks and a larger estimated difference between treatment minus control QOL.
+This potential limitation is highlighted when comparing the primary model results versus the sensitivity model results for the control group, which had a larger percentage of death and illness-related missing observations: the control group show a steeper mean QOL decline from 12 weeks to 26 weeks and a larger estimated difference between treatment minus control QOL.